AshleyRoll/HamProjects/psu-crowbar/README.md

 ## Theory of operation

 The circuit consists of a pretty hefty SCR, D1 placed across the supply rails.
-If this device is trigged it is capable of handling a hefty current for a short period.
+If this device is triggered it is capable of handling a hefty current for a short period.

 We arrange a voltage sense circuit so that we can trigger the SCR if the rail voltage goes over a threshold.
 Once triggered, it will continue to conduct and short the rails